shells-dw/streamdeck-totalmix/README.md

 ## Release / Installation

 Inside the Release-folder you can find the precompiled plugin.
 Download and open it, your computer should already recognize this as a StreamDeck file and offer to open it with StreamDeck - which will have the plugin available in the list then.

+## Updating from older versions

+Starting with v3.0.0 the plugin requires two OSC endpoints being activated in TotalMix FX to make mirroring of settings more robust and quicker.
+Refer to the next chapter to learn how to set it up correctly.

+With both OSC listeneners active, most buttons/actions should continue to function after an update.
+As there are many versions out there now, broken button actions are possible however.
+If you encounter issues with an action, delete and replace the button on your StreamDeck.
+This will reset its individual settings.

 ## Setup for OSC